2. What should I know before I use Lonquex?

 If you have any problems, please ask your doctor or pharmacist for help and advice.

-If you forget your injection
+If you forget to use Lonquex

 If you miss your scheduled dose, advise your doctor, nurse or pharmacist as soon as

-possible about your missed dose.
+possible about your missed dose

-If you inject too much (overdose)
+If you use too much Lonquex

-Things you must do
+Things you should do

 There are many ways an infection may show itself.